Stoke Minster CE Primary Academy

 - What specialist services and expertise are available at or accessed by the setting?

 We have many members of staff who are experienced and can spot dyslexia type difficulties from a young age.
 We have some staff who have had experience of teaching children with Autistic Spectrum Condition (ASC), with support and advice from specialist services, and they too can spot the symptoms displayed by children.
 In such cases they will always speak to the SENCo for advice.
 Early Years practitioners are trained to use speech and language interventions such as the Social use of Language (SULP) programme and Spirals.
-Two HLTAs are skilled in delivering Talking Partners which helps to develop spoken language.

 - What training are the staff supporting children and young people with SEND have had or are having?